kapouer/matchdom/README.md

 ### not

-If value evalutates to false, replace it with `null`.
+If value is falsey, replace it with `null`.

 ### attr:name:selector